STEP-tw/head-mustakip/code_review.md

        description: ‘string’ DONE

        lineNum: 29, 33
-       description: ‘isValidCount’, ‘isValidOption’
+       description: ‘isValidCount’, ‘isValidOption’ DONE

        lineNum: 81, 98
-       description: ‘x’ is actually ‘filePath’ and ‘file’ is actually ‘filePaths’
+       description: ‘x’ is actually ‘filePath’ and ‘file’ is actually ‘filePaths’ DONE

        lineNum: 101
        description: 'headList' is not clear.
 Names like 'filteredContents' are better.